Speech Activity Detection Based on Multilingual Speech Recognition System: Introduction

 \section{Introduction}

 Speech Activity Detection (SAD), a process of identifying the speech segments in an audio utterance~\cite{sohn1999statistical}, is a critical part of Automatic Speech Recognition (ASR), speaker recognition, speaker diarization, and other speech-based applications.
-Developing an accurate SAD system, operating in the noisy environment is one of the active research fields in speech processing~\cite{sharma2019multi,martinelli2020spiking,dellaferrera2020bin,lee2020dual,zheng2020mlnet}.
+Developing an accurate SAD system, operating in the noisy environment is an active research field in speech processing~\cite{sharma2019multi,martinelli2020spiking,dellaferrera2020bin,lee2020dual,zheng2020mlnet}.

 This paper explores SAD built around multi-lingual ASR systems, as we hypothesize it can offer better \emph{generalization ability} by leveraging the contextual information extracted by ASR~\cite{madikeri2020lattice}.
 Generally, this paper employs a conventional multi-task network as a multi-lingual Acoustic Model (AM) trained using the Lattice-Free Maximum Mutual Information (LF-MMI) framework, capable to extract the language-dependent contextual information.
 Using a multi-lingual dataset for the AM training was investigated in~\cite{karafiat2020but}.
 Unlike applying a simple block-softmax loss on stacked input data with added language indicator for phoneme names, we apply LF-MMI loss on multi-task architecture which provides a scalable approach to develop multi-lingual AM.
 Practically, we use PKWRAP, a PyTorch package for LF-MMI training of acoustic models~\cite{madikeri2020pkwrap}.
-The proposed multi-lingual acoustic model is trained on 18 languages of the BABEL datasets.
+The proposed multi-lingual acoustic model was trained on 18 languages of the BABEL datasets.
+The original motivation for using this dataset is to train an SAD system robust to noise and language variabilities.
 Within each language-dependent part of AM, speech and non-speech acoustic frames are mapped to a different set of output context-dependent phones (i.e. posteriors).
 For each language, we use index of maximum output posterior as a frame-level speech/non-speech decision function.
-To fuse the decisions from different languages, conventional logistic regression and majority voting techniques are employed.
+To fuse the decisions from different languages, conventional logistic regression~\cite{kleinbaum2002logistic} and majority voting techniques are employed.